-In May of 2020, the shareholders approved the Cullman Bancorp, Inc. 2020 Equity Incentive Plan (the 2020 Equity Incentive Plan) for employees and directors of the Company.
-The Equity Incentive Plan authorizes the issuance of up to 200,000 shares of the Company's common stock, with no more than 80,000 of shares as restricted stock awards and 120,000 as stock options, either incentive stock options or non-qualified stock options.
-The exercise price of options granted under the Equity Incentive Plan may not be less than the fair market value on the date the stock option is granted.
-The compensation committee of the board of directors has sole discretion to determine the amount and to whom equity incentive awards are granted.
-During the 2021 conversion, the shares were converted at a 2.8409 exchange ratio, resulting in 227,266 and 340,903 in the restricted stock and stock options respectively.
+In May 2023, the stockholders approved the Cullman Bancorp, Inc. 2023 Equity Incentive Plan (the "2023 Equity Incentive Plan") for employees and directors of the Company.
+The 2023 Equity Incentive Plan authorizes the issuance of up to 620,548 shares of the Company's common stock, with no more than 177,299 of shares as restricted stock awards and 443,249 as stock options, either incentive stock options or non-qualified stock options.
+The exercise price of the options granted under the 2023 Equity Incentive Plan may not be less than the fair market value on the date the stock options is granted.
+The Compensation Committee of the Board of Directors has sole discretion to determine the amount and to whom equity incentive awards are granted.

-As of December 31, 2022, there were no shares available for future grants under this plan.
+As of December 31, 2023, there were no shares available for future grants under these plans.